typhonshambo/vstat-bot/README.md

-# Valorant-server-stat-bot
+#<h1 align="center"> Valorant Server Status Bot </h>
-A discord bot that will show current server status of valorant for a given region
+A discord bot that will show current server status of valorant for a given region, whether the servers are UP or DOWN

 ## REGION LIST